We issued our very first credit card way back in 1996, and have since grown to become one of the UK's top ten card providers.

 - Boosting awareness of gender diversity across the company

 - Continually reviewing our employment and development processes to make sure we're encouraging all types of diversity and fostering a culture of inclusion

-As of March 2019, we have a 38:62 (female:male) gender balance in our senior management team, putting female representation in this group at 38%.
-Despite this being below our target range at the time of our annual reporting in March, our latest figure is in line with our Charter target and we believe we are on track to continue to meet our target by our deadline of 31st December 2021.
+As of March 2020, we have a 37:63 (female:male) gender balance in our senior management team, putting female representation in this group at 37%.
+Despite this being below our target range at the time of annual reporting in March, we believe that we can meet our target by our deadline of 31st December 2021.

-We continue to monitor progress against our commitments as part of the Women in Finance Charter, and report to our Board of Directors on a quarterly basis.
+We continue to monitor progress against tour commitments as part of the Women in Finance Charter, and report to our Board of Directors on a quarterly basis.

 Gender Pay Gap Reporting

 In line with our obligations under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, Capital One UK is required to publish information regarding our gender pay gap.

 Voted one of the top 5 Great Places to Work in the UK, 5 years running

 We like to look after our people, because they make Capital One such a great place to work.
 If you'd like to be a part of the team, helping us become a world-leading tech business, we'd love to hear from you.